fwqefwqef/UnityMods-Windy/README.md

 # [Yandere AI Girlfriend Simulator]

 YanGirlTrust: Start the game with the girl at maximum trust and the exit door open.

+# [Library of Ruina]

+UnfinishedLibrary: When inviting using a custom book "...", return all uncompleted receptions.
+(DEPRECATED)